nikolliervin/code-unc/docs/github-integration.md

 2. **Checkout**: The action checks out the full repository history
 3. **Install**: UNC is installed in the GitHub Actions environment
 4. **Configure**: UNC is configured with your AI provider settings
-5. **Review**: UNC runs a review comparing the PR branch to the base branch
+5. **Review**: UNC runs a review comparing the PR branch to the base branch (generates both JSON and markdown output)
+6. **Inline Comments**: Posts specific comments directly on problematic code lines using the JSON output
-6. **Comment**: The results are posted as a comment on the pull request
+7. **Summary Comment**: Posts an overall review summary comment on the pull request using the markdown output

 ## Customization